 ★ The College of Arts and Science offers degree programs in fine arts and humanities, in biological and physical sciences, in mathematics and in social and behavioral sciences.
 In addition to departmental majors, special interdisciplinary majors using the resources of two or more departments are offered, as well as programs leading to provisional certification in secondary education.

 ★ The College of Business provides comprehensive education and research for the business, public, and nonprofit sectors.
 Our MBA program is taught by senior Stony Brook faculty with decades of experience.
 They are complemented by key executives recruited as visiting professors from throughout the tri-state region — industry leaders who have built stellar careers in today’s global business world.
-Also included is an Executive MBA program and an MS degree in Management and Policy.
+Also included is an Executive MBA program.

 ★ The College of Engineering and Applied Sciences offers a wide range of programs that provide students with opportunities to find work in industry or proceed to graduate study in a variety of fields.
 Seven ABET-accredited programs give the student latitude to plan a course of study within traditional engineering disciplines or in new interdisciplinary fields.

 ★ The Graduate School offers advanced degree programs in many fields leading to the master's and doctoral degrees.
 Stony Brook's advanced graduate programs are internationally recognized and consistently receive exceptionally high ratings from external evaluation agencies and scholarly studies.

 ★ Stony Brook Medicine, our health science and medical enterprise, includes the schools of Medicine, Dental Medicine, Nursing, Health Technology and Management and Social Welfare as well as the Hospital, our major centers and institutes, programs, clinics and community-based healthcare settings, and the Long Island State Veterans Home.